gigascience/gigadb-website/docs/sop/RESTORE_DATABASE_AWS_BACKUP.md

 policy requires resources to be tagged with Owner in order to do this.

 ## Using the command-line to restore an automated backup onto a new RDS instance

-### Prerequisites

-TODO: check if we need to delete existing RDS instance for live environment.

-If we want to restore a database backup onto a new RDS instance with the same DB instance identifier, e.g. `rds-server-staging-gigadb` or `rds-server-live-gigadb` then any pre-existing RDS instances with these identifiers need to be deleted first.

 ### Update AWS credentials configuration